How to Deal With People You Dislike

 Now I will offer a simple exercise that will help you remove the negativity from working relationships.
 Use it any time you want to build better business relationships.

 No matter how bad people may seem, there is always something good you can find in them.
-The key is focusing on the positive, and recording those traits on paper or on your computer.
+The key is focusing on the positive by recording those traits on paper or on your computer.

 1. Take out a fresh piece of paper or open a new file with your word processor.

-2. At the top write “The Things I Like About” and fill in the person’s name.
+2. Write “The Things I Like About” and fill in the person’s name.